 Well, there are a few ways.
 Two highly effective asymmetric concepts in business are information and agility.

 But, as we all know, what you think and do are not always (maybe not even usually) the same.
-If you conduct research combining attitudinal insights and behavioral insights, you will come away with information asymmetrically superior to that being collected by your competitor.
+If you conduct research combining attitudinal insights and behavioral insights, you will come away with information asymmetrically superior to that being collected by your competitor, especially when supported by structured competitive intelligence services.

 But they are exploiting their ability to move quickly and address an opportunity.
 At the same time, their competitors continue along the same trajectory they have been on for decades.
 There are hundreds of examples of this.